David Pollock (humanist): Life and career

-He was a trustee of the British Humanist Association (BHA - now Humanists UK) between 1965 and 1975 (chair from 1970–72) and again from 1997 to November 2021.
-He is a former board member (1979-2018; chair 1989-91) of the Rationalist Association, publisher of New Humanist magazine.
+Pollock was a trustee of the British Humanist Association (BHA - now Humanists UK) between 1965 and 1975 (chair from 1970 to 1972) and again from 1997 to November 2021.
+He was a former board member (1979–2018; chair 1989–1991) of the Rationalist Association, publisher of New Humanist magazine.

-He was President of the European Humanist Federation between 2006 and 2012, where he campaigned for secularism, human rights and equality within European and international institutions.
+Pollock was President of the European Humanist Federation between 2006 and 2012, where he campaigned for secularism, human rights and equality within European and international institutions.
 He represented the International Humanist and Ethical Union (now Humanists International) at the Council of Europe from 2012 to 2017.
 He received the Distinguished Service to Humanism Award from Humanists International in 2011.